Miss Earth USA: 2005-2015: Earth Pageant Productions

 In 2005, Earth Pageant Productions acquired the rights to run Miss Earth USA, in which the winner would go on to Miss Earth.
 The pageant adopted the slogan "Continuing the Legacy of Beauty and Responsibility".
 The pageant focused mainly on promoting environmental causes and the winners were chosen equally on their physical attributes as well as their understanding and knowledge of the issues affecting the Earth.
 Miss Teen Earth USA was added in 2008, and was held in conjunction with the Miss Earth USA.

 2016-Present: U.S. Earth Productions/Beauty Beyond Borders, Inc.

 The US Earth Productions/Beauty Beyond Borders, Inc. is the current organization that owns and has runs Miss Earth USA since 2016.
 The organization is based in Washington, D.C.

-National Competition
+Competition

 Pre-pageant events take place over a one-week period and include community service work within the host location.
 Delegates are scored in the following areas: judges' interview, evening gown, swimwear, a Think Global, Act Local environmental project, runway, photogenic, media interview, and social media presence and engagement.
 In 2023 the current prize value for the top national titleholder for Miss Earth USA was valued at over $100,000 from prize awards, endorsements, and travel.